 The SmartFusion2 and IGLOO2 AES engine can be operated in 128-bit key mode or 256-bit key mode and supports both encryption and decryption services.

-Figure 1 shows the AES encryption algorithm with 128-bit key.
+The following figure shows the AES encryption algorithm with 128-bit key.

 Figure 1 • AES Encryption Algorithm (128-bit Cipher Key)